2017avenkate/BikeShares/index.md

 Staff annual passes in the winter: 0.43%

 Looking at the percentages, the monthly passes was always around 60%, the flex passes always around 7%, the walk-up passes always around 30% and the staff annual passes always around 0.2%.
-The season itself did not effect the type of pass purchased by the bike share riders.
+The season itself did not effect the type of pass purchased by the bike share riders significantly.